 Maui Electric: Lana‘i and Moloka‘i Full Implementation

-Maui Electric plans to initially implement full AMI by 2017, including a build-out of a utility WAN network infrastructure (through a project separate from the smart grid), a Customer Energy Portal, and a Prepay option on Lana‘i and Moloka‘i.
-Once completed, the rollout continues with the implementation of VVO and Distribution automation with fault circuit indicators (FCIs), plus a Direct Load Control program if it’s applicable for these two islands.
+On Lana‘i and Moloka‘i, Maui Electric plans to initially implement full AMI by 2017, including a build-out of a utility WAN network infrastructure (through a project separate from the smart grid), a Customer Energy Portal, and a Prepay option.
+Once completed, the rollout continues with the implementation of CVR and Distribution Automation with fault circuit indicators (FCIs) to better manage outages, plus a Direct Load Control program (if DLC is applicable to customers on these two islands).